Divorce Mississippi Custody

 • The stability of residence of each parent

 • If the child has attained an age that is enough, as per the law, to make a preference.
-Then the preference of the child is considered
+Then the reasonable preference of the child is considered

-• The record of the child in community, school and at home
+• The record of the child in community, school, and at home

 • The moral fitness of the father and the mother